 About Me

-I am broadly interested in ML systems optimization, distributed computing, and efficient inference for large-scale AI, with an emphasis on connecting research to practical and scalable solutions.
-I have been fortunate to collaborate with Prof. Zhiru Zhang, Prof. Udit Gupta, Prof. Mohamed Abdelfattah, and Prof. Jae-sun Seo throughout my academic journey.
+I am broadly interested in ML systems optimization, distributed computing, and efficient inference for large-scale AI.
+During my time at Cornell, I was fortunate to collaborate with Prof. Zhiru Zhang, Prof. Udit Gupta, Prof. Mohamed Abdelfattah, and Prof. Jae-sun Seo.

 Research